Junebuggi/TextManger-MessageQueues/README.txt

 '.', '?' or '!'

 Note 2: I have provided use of command line arguments that will read in from the text files provided to test the system.
-If not cmd line args provided you will have to type in the commands and parameters to pass to the text manager from the user.
+If no cmd line args provided you will have to type in the commands and parameters to pass to the text manager from the user.

 Note 3: The max character length that can be passed from the user to the text-manager is 35.

 Set-Up Instructions:
-1. Extract the archived files in 101073617_Assignment3.tar.gz
-	$ tar -xvzf 101073617_Assignment3.tar.gz
-2. Run the makefile to compile:
+1. Run the makefile to compile:
 	$ make
-3. Run the program with inputTest1 to test the append function :
+2. Run the program with inputTest1 to test the append function :
 	$ ./textManager
 	$ ./user appendTest  (in new window)
-4. Run the program with inputTest2 to test the delete function :
+3. Run the program with inputTest2 to test the delete function :
 	$ ./textManager
 	$ ./user deleteTest  (in new window)
-5. Run the program with inputTest3 to test the remove function :
+4. Run the program with inputTest3 to test the remove function :
 	$ ./textManager
 	$ ./user removeTest  (in new window)
-6. Run the program with inputTest4 to test the search function :
+5. Run the program with inputTest4 to test the search function :
 	$ ./textManager
 	$ ./user searchTest  (in new window)
-7. Run the program with inputTest5 to test all functions :
+6. Run the program with inputTest5 to test all functions :
 	$ ./textManager
 	$ ./user allTest  (in new window)
-8. Run the program to test user-input functionality :
+7. Run the program to test user-input functionality :
 	$ ./textManager
 	$ ./user             (in new window)